seb-ma/qmk_firmware/users/seb-ma/readme.md

 Some features need to be improved/corrected or may be added.
 Here is my list:

+- Known bugs
+  - [ ] HID: host application does not see usage page/usage of the device
+  - [ ] RGB: RGB_XXX keys do not activate animations (not compatible with layers)
 - Evolutions
-  - [ ] Finalize HID (host application + documentation)
-  - [ ] Add a layout for games (that bypass all processing in custom_keys, deactivate unneeded stuff…)
+  - [ ] LAYOUT: add a layout for games (or ALPHA that bypass all processing in custom_keys, deactivate unneeded stuff…)
-  - [ ] Test UNICODE_ENABLE / UNICODEMAP_ENABLE and fix the FIXME in custom_keys.c
+  - [ ] UNICODE: test UNICODE_ENABLE / UNICODEMAP_ENABLE and fix the FIXME in custom_keys.c
-  - [ ] Add a Unicode map for mode AZERTY (thus, should create a true layout for BÉPO too instead of having key replacement) + #define to select layouts to compile + key to switch bépo/azerty + oled to display alphas layer as bépo/azerty
-- Known bugs
-  - [ ] Debug key behavior C_OLED2_TOGGLE
-  - [ ] Debug key behavior RGB_XXX (no animation when using keys but only at unplug/plug)
-  - [ ] Debug dynamic macros

 ### Supported Keyboards